 The units of the syllabus are well defined.
 The number of contact hours required for each unit is given which excludes prerequisites.
-The pre requisites provided at the beginning of the units guides the students to what he/she should know before exploring the topic.
-This can be assessed by the teacher either before delivering the particular topic or as a bridge course at the beginning of each semester.
-These shall not be considered for external evaluation.
+Prerequisites are previous knowledge required for the study of corresponding unit.
+Topics given as prerequisites can be given as seminar or assignment.
 A list of references and further readings are provided at the end of each unit.